renatogusani/personal-site/_projects/personal_data_footprint.md

 **Standards for Dataset(s)**
 When looking for datasets, the following criteria were taken into account:

-* The hypothetical study ought to be about a subject I find fascinating (e.g., learning, movies, a sport you are playing, etc.).
+* This hypothetical study was ought to be about a subject I find fascinating (e.g., learning, movies, a sport I am playing, etc.).

 * Choosen at least two datasets that would compliment one another in some way (e.g., if I am interested in movies one dataset could be from a movie database and another from social media users).